-GEBRIK INSULATING BRICK CLADDING SYSTEM FOR FRAME/SIP SYSTEMS
+GEBRIK INSULATING BRICK CLADDING SYSTEM FOR SOLID WALL STRUCTURES

-This Agrément Certificate Product Sheet(1) relates to the Gebrik Insulating Brick Cladding System for Frame/SIP Systems, suitable for mechanical fixing to a sheathed, lightweight steel or timber framed structure or structural insulated panels (SIP), and comprising a facing layer of clay brick-slips, factoryproduced by casting to rigid polyurethane (PUR) foam.
+This Agrément Certificate Product Sheet(1) relates to the Gebrik Insulating Brick Cladding System for Solid Wall Structures, mechanically fixed, and comprising a facing layer of clay brick-slips, factory-produced by casting in rigid polyurethane (PUR) foam.
 It is suitable for use on the outside of external walls in new or existing domestic and non-domestic buildings.